 Notable Holes include:

-the par 3 fifth hole, a mid length hole to a green nestled in the dunes by the sea.
+- the mid length par 3 fifth hole, with a green nestled in the dunes by the sea.

-the short par 4 sixth hole which is a left to right dogleg which normally plays downwind.
+- the short par 4 sixth hole which is a left to right dogleg and normally plays downwind.
 A decision must be made on the tee- go at the green over the dogleg or lay up?

 The Travelling Golfer can tailor a golf trip to Ireland to suit your group.
 For itinerary suggestions please see Destinations: Hidden Gems of Ireland's North West